SketchyMaze/guidebook/docs/hacking.md

     will also enable antigravity, otherwise you would fall to the bottom of the level.

+* `show all actors`

+    Run this during Play Mode to make all invisible actors visible.
+For example, you'll be able to see all of the Technical Doodads which normally turn themselves invisible, or you can reveal the player character during Warp Door transitions.

 * `give all keys`

     Gives all four colored keys to the player.